 Printables – In many cases, you can find these online for free.
 As long as you have neutral picture frames that will blend seamlessly with any décor, you’re good to go!)

 4) Hire someone to do the decorating FOR YOU (I might know a gal who can help…)!
 Bonus if you’re able to rent décor from them and not have to worry about taking it down and storing it.

 There you have it!
-If you have any additional holiday/seasonal décor or want to learn more about how I can help you with this in your own home (either in-person or virtually), email me at firstname.lastname@example.org to set up a time to chat!
+If you have any additional holiday/seasonal décor or want to learn more about how I can help you with this in your own home (either in-person or virtually), set up a design coffee chat to get started!

 Until next time…